Lick Creek, Indiana: Roberts Site

 Area C is an erosional area that likely served as a dump for the site's later inhabitants.
 Excavation revealed the dump containing a wide variety of artifacts, including buttons, bottles, metal fragments, and leather pieces.
 Studies of the soil condition show it may have once been a livestock area like a hog wallow.

 A variety of cultural artifacts were found at the site, with a significant amount consisting of items such as window glass and nails.
 A total of 2,905 nails were found onsite, with the majority (87%) being cut nails and the remainder being wire nails.
-Most of the nails found around the cabin area are thought to have been used to attach siding in place.
+Studies by archeologists working under the Forest Service and Indiana State Museum suggest most of the nails found around the cabin area were used to attach siding in place.
 Numerous findings of glass fragments include 1,612 ceramic sherds discovered onsite, which comprised at least 169 vessels of earthenware, stoneware, refined earthenware, and porcelain.
 Refined earthenware vessels made of materials such as pearlware, whiteware, and ironstone were the most numerous.
 Based on vessel count, 1864 was the average year of origin for ceramics at the site.
 The largest amount of what appears to be window glass was recovered from Structure B, which contained 86% of all found flat glass fragments.

 Personal items found at the site depict a family that lived well off of the rugged terrain.
 Some of these items include 93 buttons, 26 fragments of leather, a single ring, and one lens from a pair of eyeglasses.
 Items listed on the probate record such as a coffee mill and blue-decorated whiteware signify middle class tastes consistent with the time period.